priv-kweihmann/tracefiles/README.md

   -h, --help            show this help message and exit --debugpaths DEBUGPATHS [DEBUGPATHS ...]
-                        Potential paths where to look for debug info
+                        Potential paths where to look for debug info --addsourcedirs ADDSOURCEDIRS [ADDSOURCEDIRS ...]
+                        Additional paths to scan for sources
 ```

 ## Output